-The HPN and its affiliated Medical Group QI Committees are established by the authority of the HPN's Executive Committee as a standing committee and are charged with the development, oversight, guidance and coordination of all improvement.
-The QI Committee has been delegated the responsibility of providing an effective QI Program for our members, and providers.
-The QI Committee monitors provisions of care, identifies problems, recommends corrective action, and guides the education of Practitioners to improve health care outcomes and quality of service.
+The HPN QI Committees is established by the authority of the HPN's Executive Committee as a standing committee and are charged with the development, oversight, guidance and coordination of all improvement.
+HPN's affiliated Medical Groups also have established QI Committees.
+Each QI Committee is delegated the responsibility of providing an effective QI Program for our members, and providers.
+The QI

+Committee monitors provisions of care, identifies problems, recommends corrective action, and guides the education of Practitioners to improve health care outcomes and quality of service.